tjheslin1/sunday-arcana-recruitment/doc.md

 With this guidance they are an ideal candidate as strategist of their party, and as such the party tends to be more organised, and successful.

-The challenge rating of any Combat adventures this follower takes part in is decreased by 1.
+The challenge rating of Combat-based adventures this follower takes part in is decreased by 1.

 ## Monk